 Whether you are using insecticides, fungicides, herbicides or a general pesticide, all chemicals have an effect on the environment... and, in turn, on birds.
 Many birds rely on insects for food (especially during breeding season).
 So, using insecticides will not only cause fewer insects for birds to eat, but also introduce chemicals into a bird's body on the insects birds do find.
 The same concept is true of flowers and seeds when using herbicides and many pesticides.
 The fewer chemicals you can use, the better.

 Landscape for Wildlife

-Althoguh putting up a feeder is a great way to provide food, consider planting native plants that will provide a constant supply of seeds, berries and food for birds.
-Some good choices in Nebraska include: gooseberry, elderberries, willd plum, thistles, conflowers, native grasses.
-Landscaping for wildlife also includes providing shelter from pinetrees, leaving a few dead branches in a large tree and native grasses.
+Although putting up a feeder is a great way to provide food, consider planting native plants that will provide a constant supply of seeds, berries and food for birds.
+Some good choices in Nebraska include: gooseberry, elderberries, wild plum, thistles, coneflowers, native grasses.
+Landscaping for wildlife also includes providing shelter from pine trees, leaving a few dead branches in a large tree and native grasses.

 Keep Cats Indoors

 House cats are predators of many songbirds.
 In fact, some studies state that cats are the #1 killer of songbirds - above cars and chemicals.
 Keeping cats indoors is not only good for birds, but it is more safe for cats. did you know that Great Horned Owls can easily kill a cat!